D-Pagey/foxtrot-delta/README.md

 # Foxtrot Delta

 This is a codenamed project to render a simple menu from an API.
+You can view a deployed version here - https://foxtrot-delta.vercel.app/.

+## Useful scripts

+I use `yarn` but feel free to use `npm` equivalent scripts.

+- `yarn` will install dependencies
+- `yarn dev` will run a local server on http://localhost:3000/
+- `yarn test` will run the test suite

 ## Requirements